 I am asking you about what makes you happy now as we have as of this writing over 471,000 Americans (definitely more than that) who have died from COVID since last February.
-Many more of us have gotten sick and survived but now have become disabled as COVID long haulers or have developed other diseases and conditions.
+Many more of us got sick and survived but now have become disabled as COVID long haulers or have developed other diseases and conditions.

 Life is short.
 We’re not here for a long time, but maybe we should be here for a good time — as long as we don’t harm ourselves and others.

-What does a healthy hedonism look like?
+what does a healthy hedonism look like?

 So…what makes you happy?
 (Besides travel because come on, dude.
 Don’t be a vector of COVID, OK?)